Frozen pipes cause school closures in N.B. after record-breaking frigid weekend | CBC News

 Extreme cold causes water issues in several schools, power outages

-At least four schools are closed and one is closing early Monday after record-setting freezing temperatures burst pipes all over New Brunswick.
+At least four schools were closed and one closed early Monday after record-setting freezing temperatures caused burst pipes all over New Brunswick.

-Saint John High School and River Valley Middle School are also closed Monday because of water issues, Anglophone South School District said.
+Two schools in Saint John, one in Campbellton, and one in Moncton were closed Monday becasue of water issues, according to the school districts.
+In the Fredericton area, Hanwell Park Academy dismissed students early for the same reason.

-At Anglophone North School District, the Lord Beaverbrook Elementary School was closed Monday for the same reason.
-At Anglophone East, Riverview Middle School is closed.
+Over Friday night and Saturday, wind chill values ranged from -40 to -50, according to Environment Canada.

-In the Fredericton area, Hanwell Park Academy will be dismissing K-2 students at 12:30 p.m. and Grade 3 to 8 students at 1:15 p.m.
+Before the temperatures plummeted, social agencies worked to make sure there were places for who might otherwise be sleeping outside.
+Stone Church in Saint John expanded its hours to serve as a warming centre Friday and Saturday.
+Rev. Jasmine Chandra said the shelter helped keep nine people out of the cold.

-Over Friday night and Saturday, wind chill values ranged from -33 to -45.
+"There was always at least one or two people that were there during all the hours that we were open," she told Information Morning Saint John.

 The extreme cold caused more than 29,000 N.B.
 Power customers lost power.

-From Friday night to Sunday morning, the Canadian Red Cross said it helped more than 60 people who had been displaced from 12 incidents across the Maritime provinces.
+From Friday night to Sunday morning, the Canadian Red Cross said it helped more than 60 people who had been displaced.

 People had to leave their homes because of fires, burst pipes, flooding and resulting safety issues that come with extreme cold weather, the Red Cross said.